 This is the effect of adding extra layers of detail, controlled by the action menu assigned to each map.
 Here the state of Pennsylvania is shown with its county borders and their names, as well as the state capital of Harrisburg and other large cities.

 Example 3: Spanish Speakers in Arizona

-This diagram was created in ConceptDraw PRO using the Mountain States library from the U.S.A.
+This diagram was created in ConceptDraw DIAGRAM using the Mountain States library from the U.S.A.
 Maps solution.
 An experienced user spent 15 minutes creating this sample.

 An example of the kind of thematic map it is possible to create using the U.S. state maps provided with the solution.
 Values of data can be assigned to different hues; the normal method is to use darker shades for denser/larger values of data.